nodejs/nodejs.org/apps/site/pages/en/learn/modules/package-configuration.md

 ### CJS source and distribution

 This the "Rum & Coke" of packages: pretty difficult to mess up.
-Essentially just declare the package’s exports via the [`"exports"`](https://nodejs.org/api/packages.html#conditional-exports) field/field-set.
+You _technially_ may not need _any_ package configuration beyond [`"name"`](https://nodejs.org/api/packages.html#name).
+But the less arcane, the better: Essentially just declare the package’s exports via the `"exports"` field/field-set.

 **Working example**: [cjs-with-cjs-distro](https://github.com/JakobJingleheimer/nodejs-module-config-examples/tree/main/packages/cjs/cjs-distro)